 Adm.
 Ernest J. King, commander in chief, U.S. Fleet and chief of naval operations; Gen. George C. Marshall, chief of staff of the U.S. Army; Adm.
 William D. Leahy, chief of staff to the commander in chief of the Army and Navy; and Gen. Henry H. Arnold, chief of the Army Air Forces.

-Learn more about its impact on the Joint Staff.
+Learn more about the Joint Chiefs' role in national security today.